makokal/beamer-themes/README.md

 # Latex beamer themes for presentations

 ## Current themes
-Themes are in respective folders together with sample files showing usage.
+Themes are in respective folders together with sample files showing usage:

-1. JUB - I used this while I was with [Jacobs University](http://www.jacobs-university.de)
+- JUB - I used this while I was with [Jacobs University](http://www.jacobs-university.de)
-2. AFLU - For my current affiliation, [University of Freiburg](http://srl.informatik.uni-freiburg.de).
+- AFLU - For my current affiliation, [University of Freiburg](http://srl.informatik.uni-freiburg.de).
 Still a work in progress

 ## Usage
 * Put the style file in your path and (customize as needed; logos, colors etc)